 Shredded cheddar: I like to use sharp cheddar or even extra-sharp.

-Start by mixing the egg with the salt, spices, mustard and tomato paste.
+You start by mixing the egg with salt, spices, mustard, and tomato paste.

 Next, cook the ground beef and drain.
 Mix it with the egg mixture and add in some of the cheddar.

-Transfer the ground beef mixture to a greased pie plate and top with more cheese.
+Transfer the ground beef mixture to a greased pie plate and top it with more cheese.
 Bake for about 30 minutes in a preheated 350°F oven.
 Let it rest before slicing and serving.

-Despite having no crust to hold it together, this keto meat pie holds together just fine.
-It is very important, though, to let it rest in the pan for 15-20 minutes after it’s done.
+Despite having no crust to hold it together, this pie holds together just fine.
+It is very important, though, to let it rest in the pan for 15-20 minutes after it's done.